Firgrep/practice-data-struct/README.md

-# Practice-data-struct
+# practice-data-struct
 Playground to practice Data Structures in TypeScript / JavaScript.
 The code is written in TS and then compiled using `tsc` into JS.

 ## Requirements

 `Node.js` installation required.

 `TypeScript`required.
 Use npm to install globally: `npm install -g typescript`.

 For more options, please see [TypeScript Downloads](https://www.typescriptlang.org/download)

 ## Setup